 If you’re interested in an endoscopic facelift, it’s time to contact us.
 Our experienced plastic surgeons are ready to give you the look that you’ve always wanted.
 Schedule a consultation today!

-Give us a call today to schedule a consultation with one of the plastic surgery experts at Wave Plastic Surgery.
+Give us a call today to schedule a consultation with one of the plastic surgery experts at Wave Plastic Surgery to learn more about the procedure and the thread face lift cost.

 In order to achieve a more youthful appearance, an endoscopic facelift tightens and reshapes your underlying facial muscles and tissue.